Media and Communication Internships and Activities

 No matter where your media interests lie, you’ll find several ways to participate in and contribute to Fisher’s student-run media and communication outlets.

 The Cardinal Courier offers you the opportunity to work as a professional journalist.
 Positions with the College’s online newspaper and monthly magazine focus on writing, social media, photography, and video.
 This campus publication has been recognized for excellence with several awards from the Columbia Scholastic Press Association and the New York Press Association.
-Students may receive three credits for one semester of work on Cardinal Media.
-Editors also are eligible to receive an additional credit per semester over the course of three semesters.
+You may receive credit for work on Cardinal Media—three semesters as a staff member and three semesters as an editor (1 credit each semester).

 If you are interested in public relations, advertising, and marketing, you may opt to join PRIMA, Fisher's student-run firm.
 Clients include Rochester-area non-profits, small businesses, and government agencies.
 Account executives, strategists, writers, photographers, social media experts, designers, and analysts are needed.
 You may receive credit for three semesters of work on PRIMA (1 credit each semester).